 Case 1: Duplicate Values

-Just Select Format only Unique or Duplicate Values as Select a Rule Type and Choose duplicate under Format all box in Step 2 of Method 2.
+- Then, select Format only Unique or Duplicate Values as Select a Rule Type and Choose duplicate under Format all box.

 Case 2: Unique Values

-Step 1: Follow the instructions derived in Step 1 of Case 1 in Method 3.
+- Primarily, follow the instructions derived in the initial steps of Case 1 in Method 3.
 Just Choose Unique in Format all box.

-Execution of Step 1 results in formatting all the unique cells in the range.
+- Finally, the execution of these steps results in formatting all the unique cells in the range.

 In this article, we conditionally format cells using text color.
-To do so, we use multiple options offered in the Conditional Formatting feature such as Text that Contains, Equal to, New Rule types, and Custom Rule.
-Hope you find above mentioned methods handy to work with.
+To do so, we use multiple options offered in the Conditional Formatting feature such as Text that Contains, Equal to, New Rule types, and Custom Rule to color text in Excel.
+Hope you find the above-mentioned methods handy to work with.
 Comment, if you have further queries or have something to add.
+Moreiver, follow our website ExcelDemy, a one-stop Excel solution provider, to explore more.